gillenbrown/betterplotlib/docs/style.rst

 `presentation_style()` makes font larger for easily readable presentations.
 `white_style()` also makes the text larger, but also makes lines white, so they are visible against a dark background in a presentation.

+The general best practice is to call the style once at the beginning of the file or notebook, right after the imports.

 The following table shows which parameters are set in which style.